davecthomas/embedding_label_clusters/README.md

-# Embedding Labels - A Cluster Exploration for Auto-Classification
+# Embedding Labels - A Generic Hybrid Approach for Model Training Using Clustering and LLM Assistance

 **Background: Overcoming the Human Labeling Bottleneck**